brandur/sorg/README.md

 ## Vendoring dependencies

 Dependencies are managed with dep.
-New ones can be vendored using these commands:
+New ones are usually added with a basic `ensure` command:

+    dep ensure

+Existing packages an be updated with an `ensure -update`:

-    dep ensure -add github.com/foo/bar
+    dep ensure -update github.com/foo/bar

 [blackswan]: https://github.com/brandur/blackswan
 [brandur]: https://brandur.org